briandrum/codes.forchagrin.com/_chapters/chapter-149-employment-provisions.md

 and OPERS regulations, decline OPERS membership.
 (Ord.
 2011-37.
 Passed 6-27-11.)

-3. _(c)_ The Village’s method of payment of salary to employees who are participants in OPERS and OP&F shall be as follows, in order to provide for a salary reduction pick up of employee contributions to OPERS or OP&F:
+3. _(c)_ The Village's method of payment of salary to employees who are participants in OPERS and OP&F shall be as follows, in order to provide for a salary reduction pick up of employee contributions to OPERS or OP&F: